-The previous year has been one of success for the business and to live our value of being bold and ambitious in everything we do.
-Our reactions to the volatile markets of the past have us well placed to continue to succeed and focus on making Iglu.com a great place to work.
+The previous year has seen significant investments in both the offices of Iglu.com but also in the welfare of our employees.
+Our reactions to the changing demands of an evolving workforce leave us well placed to continue to succeed and focus on making Iglu.com a great place to work.
 Whilst Gender Pay remains a constant topic of discussion among the senior leadership group the change required comes in our activities every day with a culture of equity at its core.
 With regards to our gender balance efforts, I'd like to comment on the following: